 Yes please cut off the hard plastic tops and make sure empty, clean and dry

 Absolutely.
-We accept carrier bags and all forms of soft plastic packaging from all brands.
+We accept all forms of soft plastic packaging from all brands.

 We encourage you to bring back the packaging from those brands that are helping fund this programme and to encourage other brands to participate to make sure this recycling service is successful.

-Yes, the thin foil-like plastic sleeves and packets that some biscuits, chocolate bars, crackers and chips come in are fine to be recycled.
+Yes, the thin foil-like plastic sleeves and packets that some biscuits, chocolate bars, crackers and chips come in are fine to be recycled – as a rule of thumb we accept plastic that scrunches up and doesn’t bounce back.

 No, we can’t accept degradable, compostable, or bio degradable bags.
 Bags that are labelled degradable or compostable have been specifically manufactured to break down in the general waste stream.
 We can’t use them for recycling because they start to degrade before they are processed.